Chapter 1:

 It tore her apart… that she would never have that life.

 “Hey.”
-The familiar girl’s voice called from behind, sending a chill down Alishia’s spine.
+The familiar girl’s voice called from behind, sending a deep chill down Alishia’s spine.
 She quickly lowered her head, staring at her hands to avoid meeting the girl’s gaze.
-It was Ronja.
-She had a way of turning Alishia’s life into a living hell, seeming to take pleasure in tormenting her—no matter how much she enjoyed causing pain.

-Ronja let out a sharp whistle to get Alishia’s attention.
-When she looked up, Ronja was already in front of her, looking down with a wide, cruel grin.
-Her hair framed her face, and her dark eyes glinted, locking onto Alishia and burning straight into her soul.
+When Alishia finally looked up, Ronja was already in front of her, looking down with a wide, cruel grin.
+Her raven-black hair framed her face, and her dark eyes glinted, locking onto her and burning straight into her soul.

 “Freak.
 Are you deaf now?”

-Ronja chuckled, a sound full of amusement and malice.
-Then a large boy’s arm settled over Alishia’s shoulder.
+A large boy’s arm settled over Alishia’s shoulder.
 Another boy appeared on the other side, completing the circle.

 For a fleeting moment, she had hoped it wouldn’t be all of them.
-Especially Ronja ,her punches hurt the most.
+Especially Ronja—her punches hurt the most.
 Still, she wasn’t stupid; she knew they all would be here.

 “I don’t know, man,” Akio added, bending down toward her with a sneer.
 “Looks like she fished it out of the trash behind that filthy, parentless house.
 Probably the same place she gets her food from.”